tpt5cu/VGG19_Image_Classifier/README.md

 # VGG19_Image_Classifier
 Sample image classifier using pretrained imagenet weights on the VGG19 architecture

+PLEASE NOTE: Script requires keras, which can be cloned from https://github.com/keras-team/keras.

-Run from command line this simple script takes in a directory path and classifies all images in the directory.
+Run from command line this simple script takes in a directory path and classifies all images in the directory, printing out the image, then top 5 category classifications, images are classified sequentially.

 Example: